ArcadeHustle/RingEdge_NoKey_softmod/README.md

 This will help you determine which disk encryption programs are compatable with LRW if you wish to try mounting TC images that *hard* way, opposed to just using one of the methods outlined above.
 Using TrueCrypt on Windows is left as an exercise for the reader, especially considering how heavily documented it it. https://wiki2.org/en/Comparison_of_disk_encryption_software

-Here is an example with TrueCrypt on Linux:
+Here is an example of how to mount the container found on the boot partition in \System\Execute\System with TrueCrypt on Linux:
 ```
 $ mkdir /tmp/tc
 $ sudo truecrypt -p segahardpassword -k SystemKeyFile System /tmp/tc